-A second example of the need for toolkits is found in the common practice of visualizing 2D tracer fields as maps, sections or time-evolution plots.
+An important example of the need for toolkits is found in the common problem of visualizing 2D tracer fields as maps, sections or time-evolution plots.
 This process involves the mapping of the heterogeneously distributed observed data values onto a set of grid nodes (gridding).
-While a vast variety of gridding algorithms exists, presently a user only has two broad choices: (1) to use simplistic algorithms, which often create significant artifacts in the distributions (see Fig 3); or (2) to use advanced gridding algorithms that utilize computationally demanding objective analysis methods.
+While a wide range of gridding algorithms exists, presently a user only has two broad choices: (1) to use simplistic algorithms, which often create significant artifacts in the distributions (see Fig 3); or (2) to use advanced gridding algorithms that utilize computationally demanding objective analysis methods.
 To use the advanced techniques, however, requires expert knowledge and considerable effort, because toolkits do not exist in a form easily-used by software developers.
-Some utilities have been developed for use by end-user scientists, for example the Data Interpolating Variational Analysis package (DIVA13), however, it is only with difficulty that stand-alone utilities can be into integrated software packages.
-(An example of this approach may be seen in the Ocean Data View14.
+None of the utilities that have attempted to address this problem for scientists, for example the Data Interpolating Variational Analysis package (DIVA14), have yet been designed in the form of software libraries that can be readily integrated into other applications.
+It is only with difficulty that stand-alone gridding utilities can be into integrated general purpose software packages.
+(An example of this approach may be seen in the Ocean Data View15.)